Nafuzi Zain: Career

-Nafuzi played in the Kelantan youth teams between 1996 to 1997.
+Nafuzi played in the Kelantan youth teams between 1996 and 1997.
 In 1998, he had an offer to play with Terengganu senior squads.
 With Terengganu, he won Malaysia FA Cup in 2000 and Malaysia Cup in 2001.
 After that, he transferred to Kedah which he had successfully won treble with them in 2007.
 Nafuzi signs with his former youth team, Kelantan in 2008.

 As a national player, he also was part of the Malaysia squad at the 1997 FIFA World Youth Championship when Malaysia became a host tournament.

 After retired as footballer, he ventured into coaching in 2011.